 Lucid, the American electric car startup based in California and manufacturing in Arizona, has won praise for its stunning, if expensive Lucid Air sedan, which combines incredible performance and exceptionally long range; some versions top 500 miles, according to the EPA.
 Its next product, which will hit customers’ driveways in 2024, is the Lucid Gravity SUV – which has just begun testing on public roads throughout the U.S.

-Space for Seven in an Electric SUV
+Space for Seven in the Lucid Gravity

 The Lucid Gravity builds on the same set of ideas that have made the Lucid Air such an attractive proposition – spaciousness, performance, and efficiency.
 Like the Air, which is built on a ground-up EV platform and has incredibly compact drive units, the Lucid Gravity promises an incredible amount of space for seven people, while also offering supercar performance and more range than any other electric SUV on the market.